Environment

 Since 2020, all Linde MH plants in Germany have been procuring their electricity exclusively from renewable sources.
 In addition to the environmental benefits, switching to green electricity has also generated significant cost savings.
 The sites in Germany and the Czech Republic are leading the way in this respect and demonstrating that the use of renewable energies can make both environmental and economic sense.

-The certification facilitates continual improvements in the area of energy efficiency, and the warehouse technology plant in Châtellerault is a prime example of this.
-This plant’s building technology makes it possible to determine operating times based on the outside temperature or sunlight, which generates significant energy savings.
-The team in Châtellerault initiated the certification process back in 2013, and it was completed in 2015.
+Certification supports continual improvements in the area of energy efficiency, and the warehouse technology plant in Châtellerault is a prime example of this.
+This plant’s building technology makes it possible to determine lighting and heating operating times based on the outside temperature or sunlight, which generates significant energy savings.
+The team in Châtellerault initiated the ISO 50001 certification process back in 2013, and it was completed in 2015.
 This makes the plant a pioneer in the KION Group.

 At new Linde MH sales and service locations, appropriate technical standards for construction and building technology help to save energy.
 These include—for example, at Willenbrock Fördertechnik in Burgwedel—energy-efficient façades and alternative heating systems (such as air source heat pumps), LED lighting with daylight control, green roofs, insect-friendly systems, and preparations for the installation of photovoltaic systems.